Piers Norris Turner

 - B.A.
 Yale University (Philosophy)

 Piers Norris Turner, CEHV Director, is an Associate Professor of Philosophy and (by courtesy) Political Science.
 He is also a faculty coordinator for the new interdisciplinary major in Philosophy, Politics, and Economics (ppe.osu.edu).

 Piers also serves on the faculty advisory boards of the Sustainability Institute and the Program on Data and Governance (in the Moritz College of Law), and is an active participant in the OSU Political Theory Workshop.
 See his interview about the ethics of sustainability here.

 His research focuses on utilitarianism and liberal political thought, especially as it relates to the moral and political philosophy of John Stuart Mill.
 He has published articles in a number of leading journals and is working on a manuscript entitled Mill’s Ethics for the Cambridge Elements of Ethics series.
-He recently co-edited Public Reason in Political Philosophy: Classic Sources and Contemporary Commentaries (Routledge, 2017) and previously co-edited a collection of unpublished social and political writings by Karl Popper, called After The Open Society (Routledge, 2008).
+He has co-edited Public Reason in Political Philosophy: Classic Sources and Contemporary Commentaries (Routledge, 2017) and a collection of unpublished social and political writings by Karl Popper, called After The Open Society (Routledge, 2008).